Solidarity

 Workshops, trainings, and discussions.

 We show up: Many organizations in Vermont are working for a just and thriving world.
-We share and amplify their work through action alerts and social media, and we encourage our members to participate in their rallies and actions.
+We share and amplify their work through action alerts and social media, and we encourage our local groups to participate in their rallies and actions.